1980 The Most Trusted Name in Chimney Cleaning Repairs & Rebuilds

 Have your chimney checked every year (no matter how you heat your home) to make sure the chimney can do its job to properly vent hot, toxic gases and carbon monoxide from the heating system to the outdoors.

 To help reduce creosote build-up in your wood-burning chimney system, burn only well-seasoned hardwoods.
-If you don't know how to build a hot, safe fire, ask our Certified Chimney Sweep for tips on proper wood-burning techniques.
+If you don't know how to build a hot, safe fire, ask our Chimney Sweep for tips on proper wood-burning techniques.

 Have a high-quality, long-lasting chimney cap installed to keep out debris and prevent birds, animals and insects from nesting in your chimney.

 Following a violent storm, earthquake, flood or lightning strike, have your chimney inspected for damage -- inside and out.
 This includes checking for cracks and fallen bricks.
-For safety's sake, DO NOT USE YOUR CHIMNEY until it is checked by our Certified Chimney Sweep.
+For safety's sake, DO NOT USE YOUR CHIMNEY until it is checked by our Chimney Sweep.

 Install a carbon monoxide detector to warn of harmful gases that may be entering your home because of a blocked or damaged chimney.